codelover1111/InRythmProject/README.md

 Java , Maven

 # Running the tests
-Can be run as testNG or testNG suite or
+Can be run as testNG or testNG suite

 #Description

 Use @BeforeMethod, @Test, @AfterMethod annotation

 # Author